magento/devdocs/guides/v2.1/javascript-dev-guide/widgets/widget_toggle.md

 ### `selectorsToggleClass`

-The class used to be toggled on selectors DOM elements.
+The class that will be toggled (added/removed) for selected DOM elements.

 **Type**: String